minebreak28/1v1-Chess/README.md

 **Node.js**: While technically not a language, Node.js is a runtime environment that allows the execution of JavaScript on the server side.
 It primarily manages WebSocket connections via Socket.io.

-**HTML/CSS**: HTML and CSS were used to structure and create visually appealing designs for the user interface
+**HTML/CSS**: HTML and CSS were used to structure and create visually appealing designs for the user interface.

 ### Libraries and Frameworks